 The history of local homesteaders becomes a vivid reality when you meet the characters on the Miller Ranch.

 The year is 1904.
 Mrs. Miller, with the help of her son James Miller, maintains the cabin, barn, corral, bunkhouse, root cellar and sawmill and cares for the animals at the ranch while Mr. Miller tends cattle on the open range.
-During the summer months, you’ll see the Miller’s mustang in the willow corral, along with a donkey friend, and her fancy French chickens clucking about.
+During the summer months, you’ll see the Miller’s willow corral, wood shop, barn and her fancy French chickens clucking about.

 Nearby, Bend’s population is booming.
 Timber industry tycoon Alexander Drake is spearheading the area’s development.
 Stockmen, buckaroos, sheep herders, timber cruisers, miners and gamblers have descended on the boomtown.
 You might even meet one at the ranch.